What are my rights?

-The volume of a sound is measured in “decibels” (dB).
-As you can see from our chart below, everyday conversation is about 60 dB.
+The volume of a sound is measured in decibels (dB).
+As you can see in the chart below, everyday conversation is about 60 dB.
 A vacuum cleaner is 75 dB.
 A lawn mower is 90 dB, and a loud rock concert can hit above 120 dB.
 In general, sounds above 85 dB are harmful, depending on how long and how often you’re exposed to them, and whether you wear hearing protection.
-HealthLinkBC has more information about harmful noise levels.
+HealthLinkBC has more on harmful noise levels.

 Throughout BC, there are laws that deal with noise.
 But they may differ depending on:

+First, though, one law that applies to everyone.
 Too much noise may actually be considered a crime if it disturbs your peace and quiet.
 You may be bothered by your neighbour screaming, shouting, swearing, or singing loudly from time to time.
-But if it starts happening frequently, and especially on weekends or late in the evening, then it may become a disturbance — an offence under the Canadian Criminal Code.
+But if it starts happening frequently, and especially at hours you'd expect quiet (such as late at night), then it may become a disturbance — an offence under the Canadian Criminal Code.
 In that case, you can call the police and report it.

 Municipal bylaws about noise

-“My neighbour regularly used his portable leaf-blower around 7:30 pm in the evening.
-I talked to him and explained that my kids go to bed at that time and they were having trouble falling asleep because of the noise.
-He didn’t take my complaint seriously, even after I wrote him a letter.
-I looked at the local bylaws relating to noise and found that hand-held leaf-blowers can’t be used within 50 m of a residence after 6:00 pm from Monday to Friday and after 5:00 pm on Saturdays (or at all on Sundays).
+“My neighbour regularly used his portable leaf-blower in the evenings.
+I talked to him about how my kids were having trouble falling asleep because of the noise.
+He didn’t take my complaint seriously.
+I looked at the local noise bylaw and found that hand-held leaf blowers can’t be used within 50 metres of a residence in the evening.
 I complained to the city.
 They issued a fine to my neighbour!
 He bought a quieter leaf-blower and now only uses it on Saturday mornings.”

 Many cities and towns have rules restricting noise from construction, vehicles, equipment, animals, people, and more.
-If you can’t enjoy your home because of a neighbour’s noise, check your municipality’s noise control laws or bylaws.
-See if any apply to your situation.
+If you can’t enjoy your home because of a neighbour’s noise, you can check your municipality’s local noise bylaws to see if any apply to your situation.